 Another method for reducing phone costs would be to setup a VOIP app and install Google Voice.

 VOIP + Google Voice: A VOIP app will allow you to use a WiFi connection as a phone, bypassing the costs imposed by MVNOs on voice communication.
 On the other hand, Google Voice allows you to receive text and voice messages either through a 3G/4G connection or though WiFi.
-Here’s a great guide on how to optimize your phone for Google Voice.
+Here’s a great guide on for Google Voice.

 Data management: To easily switch off your phone’s data, you can either use a widget or pull-down menu.
 Alternatively, you can shut it off manually: